 Claim Procedure | Smartphone-enabled, paperless claim settlement |

-Travel medical insurance for Schengen visa offers coverage in all the 26 European countries that belong to the Schengen area.
+Travel medical insurance for Schengen visas offers coverage in all 26 European countries that belong to the Schengen area.
 These are - Austria, Czech Republic, Belgium, Luxembourg, Denmark, Finland, Estonia, Germany, France, Italy, Greece, Hungary, Latvia, Iceland, Malta, Liechtenstein, Lithuania, Norway, Netherlands, Slovenia, Poland, Spain, Portugal, Slovakia, Switzerland, and, Sweden.

-While buying travel insurance policy is necessary to process the Schengen Visa application, this should be treated as a necessary safeguard while travelling and not a mere formality.
+While buying a travel insurance policy is necessary to process the Schengen Visa application, this should be treated as an essential safeguard while travelling and not a mere formality.
 While visiting an unknown country, tourists may be exposed to certain contingencies that can ruin their budget.
-Having the best travel medical insurance for Schengen visa will keep them safe from a plenty of issues.
-From flight delays to baggage loss to trip curtailments, various other risks may arise but can be covered under a Schengen visa insurance plan.

 A resident of India needs to buy Europe travel insurance for a Schengen visa from India.
 They can apply for a Schengen visa in India only (permanent resident country).
-Indians need to apply for a visa application and schedule an appointment at the consulate of the Schengen destination country that they are planning to visit.
+Indians need to apply for a visa and schedule an appointment at the consulate of the Schengen destination country they are planning to visit.

-The list of documents that are required while applying for a Schengen visa would also depend on the type of visa one has applied for.
+The list of documents required while applying for a Schengen visa would also depend on the type of visa one has applied for.
 Here are some of the documents that need to be submitted while applying for a Schengen visa:

 Uniform Schengen Visa (the most common Schengen visa) covers categories A, B & C. The general requirements are the same but may require additional documents depending on the visa type.
 Here is a brief overview: